sagemath/sagewiki_to_gh-2022-10-10/SageDebianLive.md

-#REDIRECT debian
-= SageDebianLive =
+# SageDebianLive

-See the home page for [[http://sagedebianlive.metelu.net/|SageDebianLive]] at http://sagedebianlive.metelu.net/.
+See the home page for <a class="http" href="http://sagedebianlive.metelu.net/">SageDebianLive</a> at <a href="http://sagedebianlive.metelu.net/">http://sagedebianlive.metelu.net/</a>.